clemsonciti/workshop-R/_episodes/02-Query language.md

 objectives:
 - "R built-in function"
 keypoints:
-- "variables are initialized by setting them to a value, no need to declare variables"
-- "manuals (accessed through help and lookfor commands) are very helpful"
+- "Use RStudio to write and run R programs."
+- "R has the usual arithmetic operators and mathematical functions."
-- "use `<-` and `=` to assign a value, and '==' to compare"
+- "Use `<-` to assign values to variables."
+- "Use `ls()` to list the variables in a program."
+- "Use `rm()` to delete objects in a program."
+- "Use `install.packages()` to install packages (libraries)."
 ---

 > ## Input to R
 > In R console, the symbol `>` stands for `promt`